The Lord Rejects Saul

 Through it all, David remained loyal to King Saul.
 In 1 Samuel 24:6, David acknowledged that Saul was the Lord’s anointed, and while David knew that he had secretly been anointed to replace Saul, he still refused to wrong Saul in any way.
 David spent his time on the run from the murderous and unbalanced king, but he refused to kill him despite many opportunities to do so.
 He felt that it would violate God’s will to kill Saul, and it’s possible that he felt some loyalty to Saul’s children; his best friend Jonathan, and Michal, one of his wives.
 David also had the knowledge that God was on his side.
 Through His promise, David was able to patiently await God’s timing.

-Saul never managed to kill David, he died in battle against the Philistines and David mourned, wept, and fasted over the death of God’s anointed.
+Saul never managed to kill David.
+He died in battle against the Philistines and David mourned, wept, and fasted over the death of God’s anointed.
 Saul left Israel in worse shape than he found it, his madness driving him to make terrible decisions that hurt the country and would lead to its eventual demise.
 Nevertheless, David himself was a mighty king, he was successful because of his faith.
-He sought God’s wisdom, and guidance, and for this he was rewarded with many victories against multiple neighboring tribes.
+He sought God’s wisdom and guidance, and for this he was rewarded with many victories against multiple neighboring tribes.
 Ancient Israel was never at peace, yet under David, they were safe.
-His relationship with God was a deeply personal and practical one which allowed him to rule with mercy, temperance, and justice.
-David ruled over Israel for forty years; seven years in Hebron, and thirty three in Jerusalem.
+His relationship with God was a deeply personal and practical one that allowed him to rule with mercy, temperance, and justice.
+David ruled over Israel for forty years; seven years in Hebron and thirty-three in Jerusalem.
 He died a peaceful death, a luxury for such a mighty warrior.

 The Righteous Live By Faith